rsksmart/devportal-1.0/kb/rbank.md

 To use the application, we are going to need the following:

 1. An internet browser extension wallet.
-Read [Compatible wallets](https://developers.rsk.co/rif/rns/guide/setup/#compatible-wallets) on how to get a compatible wallet, or read the guides to connect [Nifty wallet](https://developers.rsk.co/rif/rns/guide/setup/#connect-nifty-wallet-to-rsk) and [Metamask wallet](https://developers.rsk.co/rif/rns/guide/setup/#connect-metamask-wallet-to-rsk) to RSK.
+Read [Compatible wallets](https://developers.rsk.co/rif/rns/guide/setup/#compatible-wallets) on how to get a compatible wallet, or read the guide to connect [Metamask wallet](https://developers.rsk.co/rif/rns/guide/setup/#connect-metamask-wallet-to-rsk) to RSK.
 2. RBTC to pay for the transaction cost.
 See [Getting RBTC](https://developers.rsk.co/rif/rns/guide/setup/#getting-rbtc).
 3. Get an ERC20 based token set, at least 2 ([Know more about ERC20 tokens](https://eips.ethereum.org/EIPS/eip-20)).
 You don't need to be the owner of them but should have the contracts addresses.